mscribellito/Str/docs/manipulation.rst

 Manipulation
 ============

-The String class has several methods for examining the contents of strings, finding characters or substrings within a string, changing case and other tasks.
+The Str class has several methods for examining the contents of strings, finding characters or substrings within a string, changing case and other tasks.

 charAt